Read data agreement

 policy objectrequired

 Policy under which this DataAgreement shall be governed.
-When creating a data agreement, the latest policy can be used to fill the default value, and organisation admin can decide to change it in data agreement level
+When creating a data agreement, the latest policy can be used to fill the default value, and organisation admin can decide to change it in the data agreement level.

 Name of the policy

-Version of the policy.
-It can follow semver format.
+Version of the policy (it can follow the semver format)

 Jurisdiction